 The dips' wavelength dependence was already known, but the two teams took a closer look at the data.
-A pair of rising seniors at Thacher School in California presented results regarding the fourth dip seen in 2017, named “Angkor.”
+A pair of rising seniors at Thacher School in California, Yao Yin and Alejandro Wilcox, presented results regarding the fourth dip seen in 2017, named “Angkor.”
 They found that the dust grains causing this dip were similar to dust found in the interstellar medium — tiny grains akin to campfire smoke more so than the dust you find in the corners of your house.

 Another team led by Eva Bodman (Arizona State University) found similar results for all four dips.
 The small grain sizes, she says, mean that the dust was newly created — the star’s radiation would have quickly pushed the smoky dust out of the system, so it can’t last long.

 Bodman also found that the grain size actually changed slightly between dips.
 “The dust in the cloud isn’t varying in time,” she notes.
 “We are seeing different parts of the cloud as they cross in front of the star.”
 That's intriguing — are we seeing the remnants of asteroids of different compositions?
 Or perhaps a combination of asteroids and comets?